Architecture Awards Highlight Expanding Role of Digital Ceramic Printed Glass

 Giorgi Khmaladze said: "Digital glass printing was the only solution to achieve the necessary shading control.
 The digital printing gave full control over the dot radii, which ultimately controlled the level of transparency, allowing for a gradient effect."

-By allowing unlimited creativity in combination with highly controlled functionality, as well as long-lasting durability and support for sustainable architecture, Dip-Tech's digital ceramic in-glass printing technology provided these top architects and designs with a new medium for expression.
+By allowing unlimited creativity in combination with highly controlled functionality, as well as long-lasting durability and support for sustainable architecture, Dip-Tech's ceramic digital glass printing technology provided these top architects and designs with a new medium for expression.